ay-lab/3D-IKAROS/Aggregate_Peak_Analysis/README.md

 Aggregate Peak Analysis (APA)
 =============================

-Aggregate enrichment of a set of interactions in a contact matrix
+Compute aggregate enrichment of a set of interactions in a contact matrix

-Defines in the paper:
+Defined in the paper:
 Rao et. al., A 3D Map of the Human Genome at Kilobase Resolution Reveals Principles of Chromatin Looping, Cell 2014.

 Usage: APA_GENOVA.R [options]